Productivity Tip: Multitasking slows you down

 So why do people multitask?

 Sometimes there is a need to show progress in two tasks.
 In that case, you can’t avoid switching between them.
 Sometimes you just can’t progress on a task until you get additional inputs on it and then it makes sense to switch to the other one.
+If you have a workplace dispute with your employer, you might need to hire an employment lawyer from HKM to help you.

 Good Stuff, your graph really makes it sink in.